Table of Contents

 On Boarding Training Program

-The program is currently offered 4 times a year (typically January/February, March/April, June/July, and September/October) at the Mercy Ships International Support Center (ISC) in Lindale, Texas and once per year at a location on the African continent.
+The program is offered six times a year (typically January/February, March, July, and September) at the Mercy Ships International Support Center (ISC) in Lindale, Texas, and twice per year at a location on the African continent.

 (For more information, please contact our Human Resources department.)